nvareille/UnitedRepublicQuests/Skrom's Little Helper (First Edition)/Quest.md

 - Christmas themed art from our awesome artist Semura !
 - Assets on Unity made by Skrom !
 And Game creation courses :p
 - The game that for us made the difference will receive the "Skrom's World Creator (First Edition)"
-- Feedbacks from the whole team
+- Feedbacks from the whole Jury

 I hope you are hyped by our first Quest !
 Please give your feedbacks about it !